trueagi-io/hyperon-experimental/README.md

 prototype](https://github.com/trueagi-io/hyperon/tree/master).
 See [Python examples](./python/tests) to become familiar with Hyperon features.

-If you find troubles with the installation, see the "Troubleshooting" section below.
+If you find troubles with the installation, see the [Troubleshooting](#troubleshooting) section below.

 # Prerequisites